 - Work submitted must have been conducted at Purdue University by the student submitting the work, and not from a previous degree.
 Submitted work should be in the final stages so you have some sound conclusions and impacts from your research.

-- Visual aids are welcome, but not required.
+- Visual aids are required.
 Visual aids must be original.
-Visual aids may be your own photography, artwork, or graphs/ charts, or you may use a photo of yourself with permission of the photographer.
+Visual aids may be your own photography, artwork, or graphs/ charts, or you may use a photo of yourself with the permission of the photographer.
 Do not submit stock photos or clip art.
 If you create non-digital art, you may include a digital print or a high-quality photo of your work in your online submission.
-If you are chosen as a finalist, you will also have the option to bring your original artwork to the Graduate School office to be included at the reception.

 - Currently enrolled graduate students in all disciplines at Purdue University will be eligible to participate.